 How we test

-We run every laptop through our lab through a series of benchmarks to test its CPU, graphics and SSD speeds.
-If it’s a laptop aimed at students studying design, or creative topics then test its screen using a colourometer and DispCalGUI.
+We run every laptop through a series of benchmarks to test its CPU, graphics and SSD speeds.
+If it’s a laptop aimed at students studying design, or creative topics then we test its screen using a colorimeter and DispCalGUI.
 We then run a battery test by synthetically looping 10 minutes of web browsing and five minutes of video playback until it runs out of juice.

-From there we use the laptop as its intended user would: if it’s a convertible with a touchscreen and digital stylus we’ll see how it handles digital painting and photo touch up work, for example.
-Using the data we then gauge its performance against its price before giving it a final score.
+From there, we use the laptop as its intended user would: if it’s a convertible with a touchscreen and digital stylus we’ll see how it handles digital painting and photo touch up work, for example.
+Using this data, we then gauge its overall performance against its price before giving it a final score.